datacharmer/dbdeployer/README.md

     The replication command allows you to deploy several nodes in replication.
     Allowed topologies are "master-slave" for all versions, and  "group", "all-masters", "fan-in" for  5.7.17+.
-    Topology "pcx" is available for binaries of type Percona Xtradb Cluster.
+    Topologies "pcx" and "ndb" are available for binaries of type Percona Xtradb Cluster and MySQL Cluster.
     For this command to work, there must be a directory $HOME/opt/mysql/5.7.21, containing the binary files from mysql-5.7.21-$YOUR_OS-x86_64.tar.gz
     Use the "unpack" command to get the tarball into the right directory.